sumarap/words-api/readme.md

 ## Instructions for creating a serverless app for AWS Lambda (18-11-01)

+1. Install serverless framework.
+You can install it globally and not have to deal with it again. npm install -g serverless
+1. Setup the credentials for serverless framework (this is also globally, not per project) sls config credentials --provider aws --key kdfjsldad --secret dkghslalb --profile aws-user-name

 1. Create project folder
 1. cd to folder
 1. Create nodejs project